Ferrets, like cats, are pure carnivores that need a high quantity of protein and fat in their diet.

 What About Treats?

 You can feed your ferret cat treats if chicken or lamb is the first ingredient, and the treats are round or soft.
-Other great treats for ferrets are scrambled eggs, cooked or raw chicken, beef, or lamb.
+Other great ferret treats are scrambled eggs and cooked or raw meat such as chicken, beef, or lamb.
 Lots of ferrets also like to eat small mice, which you can buy frozen at the pet store.

 Ferrets might like to eat sweets, but sugar is not good for their digestive system.